jose-tello/TelloEngine/README.txt

 	Press the mouse wheel to move sideways.
 	Press F to look at the currentlly focused object.
 	Right click + ALT enables orvital camera movement.

+-Load scene window:
+	You can open the window by pressing the "File" button on the window.
+	In this window the user can rename the scene, save it, or load a scene.
+	Note that several demo scenes are created in order to test non euclidean spaces.

 -The hierarchy window will show all the gameObjects in the scene.
 When clicking one, the inspector window will open, showing the selected gameObject's components.
 	·You can press backspace to delete the selected game objects and its childs.
 	·You can drag and drop game objects to change their hierarchy.

--You select any game object using left click;
+-You select any game object using left click.

 -You can modify game object propertyes in the inspector or using the gizmos (in the inspector the button add lets you add an empty child).